-Freedom from Bullying Policy
+Appendix: Freedom from Bullying Policy

-[Note to Student Handbook developer: State law requires that the district's policy on bullying be distributed in its Student Handbook.
-Paste the text of your bullying policy FFI(LOCAL) as plain text ("Keep text only"), then reformat it with the handbook styles.]
+Note to Student Handbook developer: State law requires that the district's policy on bullying be distributed in its Student Handbook(s).
+The following has been formatted for the district to more easily insert its FFI(LOCAL) policy here rather than in the body of the handbook.

 Note: School board policies may be revised at any time.
 For legal context and the most current copy of the local policy, visit [insert a link to policy code FFI].
-Below is the text of [your district's name]'s policy FFI(LOCAL) as of the date this handbook was finalized for this school year.
+Below is the text of [insert your district's name]'s policy FFI(LOCAL) as of the date this handbook was finalized for this school year.